mekatronik-achmadi/md_tutorial/arch/rclone.md

 ### Mount

-First, create folder to be used as mount point
+First, create folder to be used as mount point (owned by non-root users):

 ```sh
 $ sudo mkdir -p /mnt/gdrive